gabrieldansereau/ms_downscaling_metawebs/README.md

 S2 (omnivory) but ecoregions along the south border showed a reduced dominance ([@Fig:motifs]A).
-Ecoregions near the Ontario Peninsula and Saint-Lawrence Valley showed values close to zero, indicating a balance between two motifs, while Central New Brunswick had slighty negative values, indicating a low dominance of S2.
+Ecoregions near the Ontario Peninsula and Saint-Lawrence Valley showed values close to zero, indicating a balance between two motifs, while Central New Brunswick had slightly negative values, indicating a low dominance of S2.
 In comparison, NDCI values showed an evenly high dominance of S5 (apparent competition) over S4 (exploitative competition) across all ecoregions ([@Fig:motifs]B).
 Meanwhile, within-ecoregion variance displayed a